 I love what I do.

-If we're a perfect fit reader to author and you loved the Jessica Lemmon book you just read, I want to hear from you!
-Drop me an email at authorjessicalemmon [at] gmail [dot] com and I'll respond as soon as I can.
-Thanks for being here.
+If we're a perfect fit, reader to author, and you loved the Jessica Lemmon book you just read, I want to hear from you!
+You can contact me on this page by filling out the contact form.

 Also, I invite you to join my monthly newsletter the Lemmon 15.
 It's packed with goodies and will arrive in your inbox on the 15th of every month.